xdrpp/stc/stc.1.md

 Keys are generally stored encrypted, but if you supply an empty passphrase, they will be stored in plaintext.
-If you use the `-nopass` option, stc will never prompt for a password and always assume you do not encrypt your private keys.
+If you use the `-nopass` option, stc will never prompt for a passphrase and always assume you do not encrypt your private keys.

 # OPTIONS